andycasey/ads-paperboy-monash/README.md

 Then the code will run at 07:00 AM on the first day of every month.
 The `<YOUR_FOLDER>` expression above refers to the folder location where this script lives on your local system.

+Note that the `paperboy.py` script will also send the summary PDF to the nearest printer (using the `lp` system command), but you will need to swipe your access card at a physical Monash printer in order to release the job from the queue, just like any other print job.